MAY 31, 2022

 A History of Digital Twin Technology

-The idea of the Internet of things was formulated by Kevin Ashton in 1999.
-He talked about the Internet of things as a sophisticated way for computers, mechanical and digital machines, and physical objects to work together in one system using wireless technologies like MEMS, microservices, and the Internet.
+The idea of the Internet of Things was formulated by Kevin Ashton in 1999.
+He talked about the Internet of Things as a sophisticated way for computers, mechanical and digital machines, and physical objects to work together in one system using wireless technologies like MEMS, microservices, and the Internet.

 How Does the Digital Twin Work?